idkwhoiam322/weeb_kernel_oneplus_msm8998/README.md

 - KCAL Control
 - Wireguard Support
 - Sweep2sleep, double tap to wake gestures by flar2
-- HZ 100
+- HZ 625
 - Backlight dimmer
 - CPU Governors cut down to just schedutil and performance(for quicker boot only) governors
 - CAKE as default net qdisc (thanks to kdrag0n)
-- Upstreamed kthread
-- RCU Upstream
 - vdso32 support
 - BFQ backported from 4.9
 - USB Fast Charging (DISABLED by default)
 - High Brightness Mode
 - Disables dm-verity
+- Performance cluster underclocked to 1958400 kHz - Does not affect performance significantly but has improvements in device temperature and some decent improvements in battery [DISABLED BY DEFAULT]
+- ULPS mode for display
 - Variants:
-	OxygenOS
+	oos - OxygenOS
-	Custom ROMs that aren't omni
-	Omni based custom ROMs
+	custom - Custom ROMs that aren't omni omni - Omni based custom ROMs
-- Disable KALLSYMS since we have useless pstore, and this allows us to have a significantly smaller kernel image
-- Performance cluster underclocked to 1958400 kHz - Does not affect performance significantly but has improvements in device temperature and some decent improvements in battery
+	hax - ROMs that need Sultan's hacks to load wifi on device init call. eg. CodeName Phoenix, Dirty Unicorns
 ```

 ## Features you will never see